austincunningham/keycloak-express/README.md

 ## About
 This is a Node js Express app that uses Keycloak to protect the /test route, Login and user setup are controlled by keycloak.
 The default route / is unprotected.
 The /logout route kills the keycloak session.
+See the following [blog](https://codeburst.io/keycloak-and-express-7c71693d507a) for steps to setup the Keycloak server

 ## Demo Video